bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 That sounds counterintuitive, right?

 Let's imagine your weight is a signal, varying continuously over time.
-Every time you step on the scale you're taking a sample, converting a continous signal into a discrete one.
+Every time you step on the scale you're taking a sample, converting that continous signal into a discrete one.

-In the same way that streaming music services compress audio by sampling it, you're compressing your continous weight data.
+In the same way that streaming music services compress audio by sampling it, you're compressing your weight data.

 If you don't take enough samples, you lose important information.
 The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to reconstruct weekly weight variation.